 "It will be shocking and I apologize to anyone who will be shocked," she says, "but at the same time, for me, it was exciting because I feel this is the direction that the world is going in and you know, if you can't beat em, join em."

 So the Katie Stevens the world knew is cussing, has her blouse go see-through when beer is spilled on it, and kisses her girlfriend to convince the school they're gay —- all in the first episode.

 "I feel like it will cause some controversy," Stevens says, "But there's something to be said about controversy.
 I feel that a lot of things that we find controversial are things that we know to be true and we try to shy away from, or hide from."

 At its core, she says, "Faking It" is a coming of age story, "about a kid finding herself, and figuring out who they are"

 Stevens herself said she shied away from telling anyone she was a finalist on TV's biggest show when she went in for the audition.

-"Faking It" creator Carter Covington, who has previously written for "Hart of Dixie," "Greek" and "10 Things I Hate About You," says he wasn't aware of Stevens' "Idol" credentials.
+Carter Covington, who developed "Faking It" [serie and has previously written for "Hart of Dixie," "Greek" and "10 Things I Hate About You," says he wasn't aware of Stevens' "Idol" credentials.